 Canaccord Genuity Sticks to Its Buy Rating for Vireo Health International (VREOF)

-Canaccord Genuity analyst Matt Bottomley maintained a Buy rating on Vireo Health International (VREOF) yesterday and set a price target of C$2.00.
-The company’s shares closed last Wednesday at $0.60.
+In a report issued on June 23, Matt Bottomley from Canaccord Genuity maintained a Buy rating on Vireo Health International (VREOF), with a price target of C$2.00.
+The company’s shares closed last Thursday at $0.62.

-Vireo Health International has an analyst consensus of Moderate Buy, with a price target consensus of $1.24.
+Vireo Health International has an analyst consensus of Moderate Buy, with a price target consensus of $1.24, which is a 99.3% upside from current levels.
+In a report issued on July 27, M Partners also initiated coverage with a Buy rating on the stock with a C$1.25 price target.

 See today’s analyst top recommended stocks >>